Porting-Dead-Mods/Researchd/docs/data.md

 -   **`researchd:consume_item`**: Requires the player to have a certain amount of an item in their inventory, which will be consumed.
     -   `item`: An `Ingredient` object representing the item to consume.
     -   `count`: The number of items to consume.
+-   **`researchd:check_item_presence`**: Requires the entire team to collectively hold a certain amount of an item; no items are consumed when the condition is met.
+    -   `item`: An `Ingredient` object representing the item that must be present.
+    -   `count`: The combined number of items the team must have at the same time.
 -   **`researchd:consume_pack`**: Requires the player to use a research pack in the Research Lab.
     -   `packs`: A list of research pack resource locations.
     -   `count`: The number of packs to consume.